escuccim/mammography-models/Report.md

 ​                <div style="text-align:center;"><i>Table 3: Performance on MIAS Dataset</i></div><br>

 ### Effect of Cross Entropy Weight
 As mentioned above, a weighted cross entropy was used to improve recall and counter the unbalanced nature of our dataset.
 Increasing the weight improved recall at the expense of precision.
 With a cross entropy weight of 1 to 3, our models tended to initially learn to classify positive examples, but after 15-20 epochs started to predict everything as negative.
-A cross entropy weight of 4 to 6 allowed the model to continue to predict positive examples and greatly reduced the volatility of the validation results.
+A cross entropy weight of 4 to 7 allowed the model to continue to predict positive examples and greatly reduced the volatility of the validation results.
+Cross entropy weights above 7 encouraged the model to predict everything as positive.

 | Model        | X-Entropy Weight | Test Accuracy | Test Recall |
 | ------------ | ---------------- | ------------- | ----------- |